 Adequate measures must be observed at all times including mandatory wearing of medical masks, cotton straps or scarves over the mouth and nose, as well as maintaining a distance of at least one and a half meters between two people.

 Anyone who violates the prohibition of movement risks being fined 500 KM.

-Supermarkets, grocery stores and bakeries will all remain open, as well as pharmacies and gas stations.
+Supermarkets, grocery stores and bakeries are also open, as well as pharmacies and gas stations.
 The working hours of the mentioned has not been amended.
 The customers are to remain at least 1.5 meters from each other and follow all other hygienic and epidemiological measures.